Massive particle surfaces and black hole shadows from intrinsic curvature: Massive particle surfaces and photon spheres

 \section{Massive particle surfaces and photon spheres}

 Massive particle surfaces (MPS) are built with timelike trajectories and have been mathematically formalized recently \cite{Bogush:2023ojz,Kobialko:2022uzj}.
 MPS are natural generalizations of photons surfaces which are built with null trajectories and formalized in \cite{Claudel:2000yi}.
-More specifically, any worldline of a massive particle $S_{MPS}$ with total energy $E$, with mass $m$ and electric charge $q$ which is initially tangent to $S_{MPS}$ will remain tangent to it.
+More specifically, any worldline of a massive particle with total energy $E$, with mass $m$ and electric charge $q$ which is initially tangent to $S_{MPS}$ will remain tangent to it.
 When $m=0$ and $q=0$ the MPS reduces to a photon sphere $S_{PS}$, however now we require that the total energy $E$ become arbitrary.
-In the photon sphere $S_{PS}$ any null geodesic initially tangent to $S_{PS}$ will remain tangent to it, this leads to the fact that $S_{PS}$ is an umbilic surface, technically this means that the first fundamental form is proportional to the second fundamental form.
+In the photon sphere $S_{PS}$ any null geodesic initially tangent to $S_{PS}$ will remain tangent to it, this leads to the fact that $S_{PS}$ is an umbilic surface, technically this means that the first fundamental form is proportional to the second fundamental form of the manifold.
 On the other hand, the massive particle surface $S_{MPS}$ has the property of being partially umbilic\footnote{The photon surface of the Kerr spacetime is also partially umbilic \cite{Kobialko:2020vqf}.}.
 The photon surfaces are very important when studying the gravitational shadows of the black holes.
-Similarly, massive shadows can be studied, these shadows are built with particles which surround the black hole and are not directly observable.
-Nevertheless, their existence can be inferred, through electromagnetic radiation, from the very hot plasma surrounding the black hole.\\ Let us start by considering a $n-$dimensional spacetime whose metric is $g_{\mu\nu}$ and such that it has a timelike Killing vector $k^{\mu}$.
+The timelike trajectories and the geometry of the surfaces that they form are important when accretion disks around black holes or other compact objects are studied.
+Due to the strong gravitational fields around massive objects the probability of forming an accretion disk is high.
+A very simple example is the thin accretion disk formed around a Schwarzschild black hole \cite{Narayan:2019imo}.
+The image of a black hole is altered when massive particles surrounding the black hole form an accretion disk \cite{Gralla:2019xty}, where an influence over the shadow of the black hole has been detected \cite{Gralla:2019xty,Bronzwaer:2021lzo,Olmo:2023lil,Peng:2020wun}.
+A general model of a thin accretion disk can be built by considering a free, electrically neutral plasma orbiting along a timelike geodesic in the equatorial plane $\theta=\pi/2$.
+Using the radius of the innermost stable circular orbit $r_{ISCO}$ the accretion disc can be divided into two zones, the inner and the outer zone, where the motion of massive particles will be different in each zone \cite{Li:2024ctu, Zheng:2024ftk} .
+Thus, the accretion disk flows move following timelike circular orbits, the orbits that conform a massive particle surface.
+Note that our formalism will provide a geometric origin of the usual calculation that involves the use of the effective potential of the radial geodesic equation.
+Take as an example $r_{isco}$, in the next section we will see how it can be derived from the master equation of a MPS.
+The condition for the existence of circular timelike orbits is also derived from the geodesic curvature.
+The calculations are easier compared with those involving the geodesic equation, and we do not need to request integrability of the geodesic equation.
+In this section we introduce the mathematical definition of massive particle surfaces and the criteria for determining its existence.\\ Let us start by considering a $n-$dimensional spacetime whose metric is $g_{\mu\nu}$ and such that it has a timelike Killing vector $k^{\mu}$.
 The worldline of a particle is noted with $\gamma^{\mu}$, then it has to satisfy